vprotect-llvm/vprotect/Documents/Notes.md

 3. Make sure that clang/llvm with the pass being implemented can successfully compile all SPEC2006 benchmarks and the resulting benchmarks run correctly.
 Manually verify the correctness of the pass on a sample from the benchmarks.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+Double dereference for global var put the pass in transformations,
+Change